 The current month is known as Ala Killa.
 The month of the mushrooms.
 Delicious brownish mushrooms that grow from fallen logs in the jungle and are searched, and eaten, with great enthusiasm in the Kichwa villages.

 Christmas is one of the special days that mark the flow of the time and tell us that another year has passed.

-How this has affected me life?
+How has this affected me life?
 The impact has been huge.
 First the chafe, the pain of change from thinking the year and time as going forward.
 Keeping my eyes in the future, planning for today.

-The change from time tables, calendars and appointments to living the moment.
+The change from time tables, calendars, and appointments to living the moment.
 From the rigid planning to "maybe around four o'clock on Thursday but it could be Friday at five".
 Change to "tomorrow", "in a little while" or "just in a minute".